jbranchaud/ts-react-game-of-life/README.md

+# Game of Life in React and TypeScript

+This is a colorful take on Game of Life using TypeScript and React (via tsdx).

+The Game of Life logic is implemented as standalone TypeScript package.
+This is then demoed from the `/example` directory.
+You can jump into that directory, run `yarn start`, and then visit `localhost:1234` to see it in action.

+---

 # TSDX React User Guide

 Congrats!
 You just saved yourself hours of work by bootstrapping this project with TSDX.
 Let’s get you oriented with what’s here and how to use it.